Leveraging the United State’s Federal Renewable Fuel Standard (RFS)

 Renewable Fuel Standard: Frequently Asked Questions

 - What is a cellulosic biofuel?
 Renewable fuel produced from cellulose, hemicellulose or lignin.
 The Environmental Protection Agency (EPA) has approved fuel pathways for renewable natural gas and renewable electricity under the cellulosic biofuel classification.
 Typical sources for these types of biofuels include biogas from landfills, wastewater treatment facilities and agricultural digesters.

 - What is an RVO?
 Annually, the EPA specifies how much renewable fuel should be available for purchase in the following year, which is called the renewable volume obligation (RVO).
 This data influences how much renewable fuel production must happen to support market demand.
-In 2020, the RVO has been set at 20.09 billion gallons of renewable fuel, including 590 million gallons of cellulosic biofuel, shown in the chart below.
+In 2020, the RVO has been set at 20.09 billion gallons of renewable fuel, including 590 million gallons of cellulosic biofuel.